kalxas/rasdaman/doc/main/05_geo-services-guide.rst

         def get_name():
             return "my_custom_recipe"

 Now that our recipe can validate the recipe options, let's move to the ``describe()`` method.
-This method allows you to let your users know any relevant information about the ingestion before it actually starts.
-The irregular_timeseries recipe prints the timestamp for the first couple of slices for the user to check if they are correct.
+This method allows you to let your users know any relevant information about the data import before it actually starts.
+The ``irregular_timeseries`` recipe prints the timestamp for the first couple of slices for the user to check if they are correct.
 Similar behaviour should be done based on what your recipe has to do.

-Next, we should define the ingest behaviour.
-The framework does not make any assumptions about how the correct method of ingesting is, however it offers a lot of utility functionality that help you do it in a more standardized way.
+Next, we should define the import behaviour.
+The framework does not make any assumptions about how the correct method of data import is, however it offers a lot of utility functionality that help you do it in a more standardized way.
 We will continue this tutorial by describing how to take advantage of this functionality, however, note that this is not required for the recipe to work.
 The first thing that you need to do is to define an *importer* object.
-This importer object, takes a *coverage* object and ingests it using WCST requests.
-The object has two public methods, ``ingest()``, which ingests the coverage into the WCS-T service (note: ingest can be an insert operation when the coverage was not defined, or update if the coverage exists.
+This importer object, takes a *coverage* object and imports it using WCST requests.
+The object has two public methods, ``ingest()``, which imports the coverage into the WCS-T service (note: this can be an insert operation when the coverage was not defined, or update if the coverage exists.
 The importer will handle both cases for you, so you don't have to worry if the coverage already exists.) and ``get_progress()`` which returns a tuple containing the number of imported slices and